 As predicted, primary outcome measures such as maximum knee flexion, knee flexion velocity at foot off, and maximum toe height all increased when subjects received knee flexion assistance prior to foot off.
-Although weak, results from the catch trials indicated that subjects did adapt.
+Results from the catch trials indicated that subjects adapted.

 While knee flexion increased on average 30%, knee flexion velocity at foot off increased at a much greater rate.
 A modeling study by Goldberg et al. [3] simulated knee perturbations and found knee flexion velocity at foot off to be approximately linear with knee flexion angle during swing.
-This would indicate that the user may be using some effort to slow their knee down instead of allowing the device to move their knee.
-If this is true, then it would be consistent with modeling studies that treat the knee as a brake (although in this case, the brake is in the opposite direction), needing little to no assistance from knee flexors to bend [9].
+This discrepancy would indicate that the user may be using some effort to slow the knee down instead of allowing